ksu-cs-textbooks/cc410/content/y-milestones/07-checkout.md

 You **do not** have to verify that the external library functions correctly.
 It already contains a complete set of unit tests.
 You are encouraged to review the source code of the unit tests contained in the external library for examples of how to test your own code!

-Instead, you are encouraged to write wrapper classes around the classes in the external library using the **adapter pattern** and test those wrapper classes that contain your logic.
+Instead, you are **highly** encouraged to write wrapper classes around the classes in the external library using the **adapter pattern** and test those wrapper classes that contain your logic.

 For example: